Self-host your reading stack with a clean web library, KOReader sync, and provider-powered book imports.

 You can also export ebooks from the devices home folder back to the web app, including sidecar data such as progress and notes.
 Great if you have a pre-existing library on your device!

 KOReader plugin releases are tracked in the database and the artifacts are served through S3-compatible storage.
-If the KOReader plugin is updated and you start the app, the new version will be uploaded to S3 so you can use the updater plugin to easily update the core plugin without needing to manually mvoe the files to your KOReader device.
+If the KOReader plugin is updated and you start the app, the new version will be uploaded to S3 so you can use the updater plugin to easily update the core plugin without needing to manually move the files to your KOReader device.

 anna, openlibrary, and gutenberg work as normal providers once enabled in ACTIVATED_PROVIDERSzlibrary also requires you to connect your Z-Library session in Settings -> LoginsTo enable Z-Library support, add it to ACTIVATED_PROVIDERS: